 5 There are additional disclosure requirements under several Pennsylvania locality laws, as well as under state law for contracts with municipal pension systems.

-6 There are additional disclosure requirements under Providence law.
+6 There are additional disclosure requirements under Providence city law.

 This memorandum is provided by Skadden, Arps, Slate, Meagher & Flom LLP and its affiliates for educational and informational purposes only and is not intended and should not be construed as legal advice.
 This memorandum is considered advertising under applicable state laws.